rmap-project/rmap-shell-installer/rmap-installer/README.txt

 README for installing an RMap server or its individual components.

-Draft release as of 6/1/2017
+Draft release as of 6/7/2017

 Description:
 * This installation package deploys several components that together constitute an RMap server.
 * Those components include the Java JDK, Apache Tomcat, Ontotext GraphDB, MySQL and RMap.
-* The "full" installer will eventually be able to deploy all components needed for a working RMap.
+* All components are currently installed, but the install process is not yet finalized.
-* The Java, Tomcat, GraphDB and MySQl sub-installers are functional, but not finalized.
+* There are some known issues with the RMap component, including API access and OAuth functionality.
-* The RMap installer is still under development.
+* The RMap component installer is still under development.
 * Individual components can be installed separately, and on different computers.

 System Requirements